brontosaurusrex/brontosaurusrex.github.io/books.md

 Wikipedia:
 > Murderbot makes its way to a recently abandoned GrayCris terraforming facility in orbit over the planet Milu to collect further evidence of the company's past crimes.
 Befriending a pet-like humanoid bot named Miki as a means to keep its presence hidden, the SecUnit secretly follows a team of humans sent to assess the facility before a new company takes possession of it.
 Murderbot is forced to reveal itself when the humans are attacked by a hostile combat robot and one of the researchers is captured.

+Read all of them but 'System Collapse'.

+## Spin (Robert Charles Wilson - 2005)

+Wikipedia:
+> Tyler is friends with the couple's thirteen-year-old twins: Jason, a brilliant student who is being groomed to take over the family business, and Diane, with whom Tyler falls in love.
+One night the three children witness all the stars simultaneously disappear.
+Telecommunications suffer as every satellite falls out of orbit simultaneously.

+> It is the first book in the Spin trilogy, with Axis (the second) published in 2007 and Vortex published in July 2011.
+In January 2015, Syfy announced it was developing a six-hour miniseries based on the book.